Rmko4/NLP-Explanations-for-NLI/README.md

 The code will write the results to a csv file to the specified path.

 ### Evaluation of generated explanations with Inseq
 A notebook for inspecting the generated explanations with inference labels using Inseq is found at [inseq_evaluation.ipynb](source/inseq_evaluation.ipynb).
+More analysis for the classification task with relation to negation can be found at [numeric_evaluation.ipynb](https://github.com/Rmko4/NLP-Explanations-for-NLI/blob/main/source/numeric_evaluation.ipynb).